 With Picture in Picture, you can do things like respond to an email while watching a TV show.
-If you’re using FaceTime or watching a movie, press the Home button and the video screen scales down to a corner of your display.
+If you’re using FaceTime or watching a movie, tap and the video screen scales down to a corner of your display.
 Then you can open a second app and the video will continue to play.

 To move the video, drag it to another corner.
-To return the video to full screen, tap the video, then tap the full-screen icon.
+To return the video to full screen, tap on the left corner of the video.

 You can use Picture in Picture with iPad Pro, iPad Air and later, and iPad mini 2 and later.

 Use Background App Refresh